 Capital-relief deals like Score have proved more reliable, said two investors who asked not to be identified because most of the deals are negotiated privately.

 That’s partly because the bonds are usually backed by the financial strength of the bank’s regular corporate customers, with whom they have continuing relationships.
-By contrast, subprime loans were often written by independent lenders and then bought up by firms including Citigroup Inc. (C) and Merrill Lynch & Co., mainly to generate fees from packaging them into new securities.
+By contrast, subprime loans were often written by independent lenders and then bought up by firms including Citigroup Inc. (C:US) and Merrill Lynch & Co., mainly to generate fees from packaging them into new securities.

 According to the November presentation, RBS and one of its predecessors, ABN Amro Bank NV, have “structured more than 15 such customized transactions with a nominal amount exceeding 180 billion pounds.”
 An ABN Amro deal from 2003 called Amsco valued at about 5 billion euros paid off in full.